 Technology Trends for Literacy and Language Development in Early Childhood

-Child development is an example of smart goal for early childhood teachers these days and there is nothing as important in early learning as the learning of literacy and language.
+Child development is an example of a smart goal for early childhood teachers these days and there is nothing as important in early learning as the learning of literacy and language.

+Computers, of course, offer a great ‘print rich’ learning environment for children, however, there are other ICT tools for teachers as well.
 They also provide a powerful focus in role play activities.
 Using the computer in these situations can engage children in the collection or receiving of information.

 Word Processors have the biggest impact on classroom learning in this area as word processing is closely associated with literacy and language work at all levels, and as a consequence has a contribution to make across the early years curriculum.